-By offering three distinctive programs, with the option of Honors in the Major, the Department of English allows individual students, in consultation with faculty advisers, to personalize their studies while still acquiring the breadth of knowledge and skills of the traditional English major.
+By offering three distinctive programs, with the option of Honors in the major, the Department of English allows individual students consultation with faculty advisers to personalize their studies while still acquiring the breadth of knowledge and skills of the traditional English major.

 The curriculum provides extensive courses in the history of British and American literature, Anglophone literature from other countries, literary theory, and expository as well as Creative Writing.
 These diverse courses reflect the interests of students and the ever-widening field of English literary study.